 Food and Clothing

 Compared to the rest of Europe and its major cities, Malta’s food cost is just slightly cheaper.
 With basic local commodities running at lower prices compared to imported goods, depending on the way you choose to shop will be the deciding factor on cost.
 More on par when compared to other cities, Malta hosts many designer fashion outlets, catering to expats and tourists.
+If you think of moving to Malta you can find the best deal in Malta and pay less for your food and activities here.
+It is always better to know the good offers the island can offer to you.

 Valletta vs. The World